Lang--Trotter Conjecture for CM Elliptic Curves: Asymptotics for : conditional results

 The proof of Theorem \ref{thm:HL-LT:D=3} will be given in Section \ref{sec:proofofTheorem{thm:HL-LT:D=3}}.
 The full strength of the Hardy--Littlewood conjecture is not needed here, and its comparative power in Theorem \ref{thm:HL-LT:D=3} will be reflected by Conjecture \ref{conj:Ed(x;r,alpha,beta,gamma)}, which can be regarded as a special case of the original Hardy--Littlewood conjecture.

 The constants $\varsigma_1(g,r)$ and $\varsigma_2(g,r)$ look a bit complicated at first sight, but they should be very easy to compute when $g$ and $r$ are given.
 Note that $\varsigma_1(g,r)$ depends on the exponents modulo 3, and $\varsigma_2(g,r)$ then depends on those modulo 2.
-For some special curve $E$ and $r$, the constants in Theorem \ref{thm:HL-LT:D=3} can be significantly simplified.
+We should also remark that the constant $\varpi_{E,r}$ is not always $\frac{h_{3,r}}{6}$, which was considered as a natural guess and imagined to be true by Mazur \cite{Ma72} in the case $r=1$.
+Based on his pioneer work on the Mazur conjecture, Qin \cite{Qi16}, also assuming the Hardy--Littlewood conjecture, gave a negative answer to this observation of Mazur, and gave the complete evaluation of $\varpi_{E,r}$ for $r=\pm1.$